fayfang34/fayfang34.github.io/index.markdown

 ## News

+- [Aug 2025] Our paper, "Structural causal models for extremes: An approach based on exponent measures," co-authored with Shuyang Bai and Tiandong Wang, is now available on [arXiv](https://arxiv.org/abs/2508.00223).

 - [Jun 2025] Our paper, "Inward and Outward Spillover Effects of One Unit’s Treatment on Network Neighbors under Partial Interference," co-authored with Edoardo M. Airoldi and Laura Forastiere, is now available on [arXiv](https://arxiv.org/abs/2506.06615).

 - [June 2025]